FormidableLabs/trace-pkg/README.md

   #
   # Directory from which to read input files as well as output zip bundles.
   cwd: /ABSOLUTE/PATH (or) ./a/relative/path/to/process.cwd

+  # Package path prefixes up to a directory level to skip tracing on.
+  ignores:
+    - PKG_NAME (or) PKG_NAME/SUB_DIR/

+  # Package keys with sub-dependencies to allow to be missing.
+  allowMissing:
+    PKG_NAME:
+      - SUB_PKG_NAME_ONE
+      - SUB_PKG_NAME_TWO

+  dynamic:
+    # Error if any dynamic misses are unresolved (default: `false`)
+    bail: true (or) false

+    # Resolve encountered dynamic import misses, either by tracing
+    # additional files, or ignoring after confirmation of safety.
+    resolutions:
+      # **Application Source**
+      #
+      # Specify keys as relative path to application source files starting
+      # with a dot.
+      "./RELATIVE/PATH/TO/FILE.js":
+        - "../SOME/OTHER/RELATIVE/FILE.js"
+        - "PKG_NAME" (or) "PGK_NAME/WITH/PATH.js"

+      # **Dependencies**
+      #
+      # Specify keys as `PKG_NAME/path/to/file.js`.
+      "PGK_NAME/WITH/PATH.js":
+        - "../SOME/OTHER/RELATIVE/FILE.js"
+        - "PKG_NAME" (or) "PGK_NAME/WITH/PATH.js"

 # Each "package" corresponds to an outputted zip file.
 It can contain an number
 # of traced or straight included files.